yeasy/learning_pickleball/04_dink_en.md

 After mastering the push Dink, you can appropriately add spin to make it more difficult for the opponent to make a high-quality return, including:

-* Topspin: squeeze the return space, and at the same time cause the opponent to return the ball too long and too high;
+* Topspin: squeeze the return space, and at the same time cause the opponent to return the ball too long and too high.
+The trajectory of the topspin ball is relatively high, so generally use it in the diagonal direction;
 * Backspin: The bounce is low with backspin.
 It is more difficult to control the force to return the ball perfectly, and the returned ball is easy to get off the net;
 * Side spin: The angle of the ball is large.
 It is more difficult to control the route when returning the ball, and it is more possible to go out or be predicted.